Mount Dobson: Ecology

 cushions of speargrass species, being the native source of hebes such as Veronica pinguifolia, vegetable sheep, South Island edelweiss, and scree willowherb (Epilobium porphyrium, E. pycnostachum) amongst other alpine plants.

 Tussock species, the mountain strap-leaved daisy, sedge and hebes are found on the higher ski runs.

-Tall tussockland is largely confined to between 1800 and 1680 m on the western side of the peak but is more extensve on the north-east facing slopes between 1600 and 1480 m.
+Tall tussockland is largely confined to between 1800 and 1680 m on the western side of the peak but is more extensive on the north-east facing slopes between 1600 and 1480 m.

 Low alpine herbfields with a wide variety of native New Zealand species are found on the lower slopes where there is water seepage and adjacent to the draining streams.

 Below the ski field there are areas of montane exotic grassland and native shrubland and woodland.
 This includes habitats occupied by the introduced mammals mentioned in the hunting section and other pests such as opossum and hares.

 Kea were found until about 1990.
 It is likely that the insect and lizard communities are representative of those studies have found elsewhere in the Two Thumb Range.

 Exotic weeds keep being introduced along the access road and such like thistle, gorse or lodgepole pine need to be managed by active eradication.